-The following discussion summarizes material U.S. federal income tax consequences that may be relevant to the acquisition, ownership and disposition of the notes.
+The following discussion summarizes material U.S. federal income tax consequences that may be relevant to the acquisition, ownership and disposition of the notes of each series.
 This discussion is based upon the current provisions of the Internal Revenue Code of 1986, as amended (the "Code"), applicable U.S. Treasury Regulations, promulgated and proposed thereunder, judicial authority and administrative interpretations, each as of the date of this prospectus supplement, all of which are subject to change, possibly with retroactive effect, or are subject to different interpretations.
 Changes in these authorities, subsequent to the date of this prospectus supplement or retroactively applied, may cause the U.S. federal income tax consequences to vary substantially from the consequences described below.
 We cannot assure you that the Internal Revenue Service, or the IRS, will not challenge one or more of the tax consequences described below, and we have not obtained, nor do we intend to obtain, a ruling from the IRS or an opinion of counsel with respect to the U.S. federal income tax consequences of acquiring, holding or disposing of the notes.
 Any challenge by the IRS may materially and adversely impact the market for the notes and the prices at which the notes trade.
 Furthermore, the U.S. federal income tax treatment of an investment in the notes may be significantly modified by future legislative or administrative changes or court decisions.
 Any modification may or may not be retroactively applied.

-This discussion is limited to initial holders who purchase the notes for cash at a price equal to the issue price of the notes (i.e., the first price at which a substantial amount of the notes are sold other than to bond houses, brokers or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers) and who hold the notes as capital assets (generally, property held for investment).
+This discussion is limited to initial holders who purchase the notes for cash at a price equal to the issue price of the notes (i.e., the first price at which a substantial amount of the notes are sold other than to bond houses, brokers or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers) and who hold the notes as "capital assets" within the meaning of Section 1221 of the Code (generally, property held for investment).
 This discussion does not address the tax considerations arising under U.S. federal estate or U.S. federal gift tax laws or under the laws of any foreign, state, local or other jurisdiction.
 In addition, this discussion does not address all tax considerations that may be important to a particular holder in light of the holder's circumstances, or to certain categories of holders that may be subject to special rules, such as:

-- dealers in securities or currencies; - traders in securities that elect to use a mark-to-market method of accounting for their securities; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - persons holding the notes as part of a hedge, straddle, conversion, constructive sale or other "synthetic security" or integrated transaction; - U.S. expatriates and certain former citizens or long-term residents of the United States; - · banks, thrifts, insurance companies, regulated investment companies, real estate investment trusts, and other financial institutions; - persons subject to the alternative minimum tax; - foreign entities treated as domestic corporations for U.S. federal income tax purposes; - · entities that are exempt from U.S. federal income tax; and - partnerships and other pass-through entities and holders of interests therein.
+- dealers in securities or currencies; - traders in securities that elect to use a mark-to-market method of accounting for their securities; - U.S. holders (as defined below) whose functional currency is not the U.S. dollar; - persons holding the notes as part of a hedge, straddle, conversion, constructive sale or other "synthetic security" or integrated transaction; - U.S. expatriates and certain former citizens or long-term residents of the United States; - banks, thrifts, insurance companies, regulated investment companies, real estate investment trusts, or other financial institutions; - persons subject to the alternative minimum tax; - foreign entities treated as domestic corporations for U.S. federal income tax purposes; - passive foreign investment companies and controlled foreign corporations. - entities that are exempt from U.S. federal income tax; - governmental bodies or agencies or instrumentalities thereof; and - partnerships and other pass-through entities and holders of interests therein.